The Bamboo Sword: Companion to Heart of a Samurai

 Overview

-Set in 1853 in Japan, this novel follows Yoshi, a Japanese boy who dreams of someday becoming a samurai.
+Master writer Margi Preus treats readers to an amazing adventure in 1853 Japan.
+This lyric novel follows Yoshi, a Japanese boy who dreams of becoming a samurai.
 Unfortunately, as part of the serving class, Yoshi can never become a warrior.
 He is taken up by Manjiro, the protagonist of Preus's Heart of a Samurai, and becomes his servant and secret watchdog.
-Meanwhile, Commodore Matthew Perry and his USS Susquehanna squadron of steamships arrive in Edo Bay demanding "diplomatically" that Japan open its ports to foreign trade.
-Aboard the commodore's flagship is a cabin boy, Jack, who becomes separated from his American companions while on shore.
-When he and Yoshi cross paths, they set out on a grand adventure to get Jack back to his ship before he is discovered by the shogun's samurai.
+Meanwhile, Commodore Matthew Perry and his USS Susquehanna squadron of steamships arrive in Edo Bay demanding that Japan open its ports to foreign trade.
+Aboard the commodore's flagship is Jack, a cabin boy who becomes separated from his American companions.
+He and Yoshi set out on a grand adventure to return Jack to his ship before he is discovered by the shogun's samurai.

 Editorial Reviews